Policy: Section VIII

 Individuals wishing to file a criminal complaint for incidents of discrimination or harassment that occurred on campus may contact the Lewiston Police Department directly.
-Individuals may also contact the Title IX Coordinator, the Sexual Assault Victim Advocate, or Bates Campus Safety for assistance with filing a criminal complaint.
+Individuals may also contact the Title IX Coordinator, the Confidential Resource Advisor, Bates Campus Safety, Sexual Prevention and Response Services, or Safe Voices for assistance with filing a criminal complaint.

 Lewiston Police Department

 911 | 207-784-6421 (non-emergency dispatch) | 171 Park Street, Lewiston

 See Appendix B for key definitions in the State of Maine statutes.

 C. Campus Reporting Options